-From Margaret on January 24th, 2011 in Bathroom Remodel
+From Engineering on January 24, 2011 in Bathroom Remodel

 If you want to redo your bathroom while saving money, you might need to prepare to get your hands dirty.
 Yet this doesn’t mean taking on a bathroom renovation as a DIY project.
 In fact, you can strike a happy balance between saving a few bucks and still getting a professional-quality job.
 Here’s how:

 While you certainly want to rip out the right stuff, knocking out items like sinks and cabinetry takes very little skill.
 Plus, lets face it: working out your stress (and resentment toward that old bathroom) with a sledgehammer and crowbar does sound fun.